Louisanity/louisanity.github.io/_pages/about.md

 ---

-### Professional Service
+## Professional Service

-- Reviewer for journals including *Quantum Machine Intelligence*, *Quantum Information Processing*, and *Advanced Quantum Technologies*
+- Reviewer for journals including *Quantum Machine Intelligence*, *Quantum Information Processing*, *IEEE Transactions on Communications*, *Neurocomputing * and *Advanced Quantum Technologies*
-- Programme Committee Member for IEEE QCE 2026 and ICASSP 2025
+- Programme Committee Member for IEEE QCE 2025 and ICASSP 2025
-- Co-organiser of the INFOCOM QuNAP Workshop 2025 and the ISCAS Quantum AI Session 2025
+- Co-organiser of the INFOCOM QuNAP Workshop 2025 and the Globecom QC-CL Workshop 2025

 ---